 There’s a seemingly endless variety of brands and types of ostomy supplies on the market, including ostomy wafers.
 While it’s great that so many options are available, it can be confusing to navigate your options.
 Plus, you might wonder which products are right for your individual needs.

 180 Medical and our team of Ostomy Specialists can help.
-Let’s break down one of the most essential parts of any ostomy pouching system: ostomy wafers, which are also known as skin barriers.
-You might be surprised to find that the right type and fit of your ostomy skin barrier can make all the difference in your ostomy experience.
+Let’s break down one of the most essential parts of any ostomy pouching system: ostomy wafers, also known as skin barriers.
+You might be surprised that the right type and fit of your ostomy skin barrier can make all the difference in your ostomy experience.

 What Is an Ostomy Wafer?